pettarin/wiktts/wiktts/lexcleaner/README.md

 and/or replacing non-preferred representations with the canonical ones (e.g., the deprecated 1 Unicode character ligature ``ʧ`` is translated to the canonical ``t͡ʃ``).

-By default the output IPA string contains all recognized IPA characters, including diacritics, tone marks, and word/syllable breaks.
-If you want to output say, only IPA letters, you can use the ``--format`` parameter.

 Also note that by default (word, cleaned+normalized IPA) pairs are output only if the cleaned Unicode string is IPA valid.
 In other words, if after the cleaning step the Unicode string